1982 Spanish coup attempt: The plan

 The plan, codenamed "MN", possibly in relation to the Movimiento Nacional, was to prepare several violent actions against progressive personalities, autonomists and leftists, to culminate later with a great explosion in a block of military houses in Madrid.
 All this would be blamed on ETA and the inefficiency in the fight against the terrorism, as a means to justify military intervention.

 The action would be carried out on 27 October, eve of the general elections.
 At a certain time which was not specified, the Academy of Artillery of Fuencarral where Milans del Bosch was, would be occupied.
 Later the chain of command would be neutralized occupying the Captaincy General of Madrid and the center of operations of the Board of Joint Chiefs of Staff.
 The state of war would be declared and 80 commandos would be positioned in three rings that would encircle Madrid, controlling all power headquarters, like Zarzuela, (royal residence), Moncloa (governmental residence), Ministries, Spanish television TVE and radio stations.
 Conspirators counted on collaboration by Unit of Colmenar Viejo Helicopters and two Companies of Special Operations (COES) of Madrid.

 Consequences

-The three persons arrested were put to trial, but the investigation was not especially rigorous.
-The strategy of the PSOE, that won the elections of the 28 October by absolute majority, was to minimize this conspiracy, attempting to reinstate relationships with a distrustful army.
+The three persons arrested were put on trial, but the investigation was not especially rigorous.
+On 1984, a military court sentenced them to 12 years and one day in prison each for conspiracy to rebel.
+The strategy of PSOE, that won the elections of the 28 October by absolute majority, was to minimize this conspiracy, attempting to reinstate relationships with a distrustful army.